VogoVokkero/MCO_bsp-test/README.md

 In our case, we will be looking into:
 - handling clean Start/Pause/Resume/Stop
 - handling clean X(-run/Recover scenarios (which is more or less the same problame than above).

+**use option '--audio' to activate the audio loop.**

+### reference alsa application

+a ref app from the ALSA projet is also built as 'alsa-poll-example'

 ## Elite : SPI/TDMA Protocol Stub